 - From appetizers to dessert and beverages.
 Write it down.
 Sounds simple, but writing it down clarifies things.
 Print it and stick a copy on the fridge.

 - All of my planning, recipes and notes go onto a clipboard so they are in one place for reference.

-- Don’t overload yourself.
+- Don’t overload yourself with complex recipes.
 Balance simple and easy vs. more time-consuming.

 - Plan dishes that can be prepped or made ahead of time.

 - Keep appetizers simple.
 There is a big meal coming.

 - Keep any special dietary needs in mind such as gluten-free or dairy-free, but don’t let that throw you.
 If you have questions just ask in comments.
 My specialty is special diet needs.

 - Order ahead.
 Choose fresh and organic.
 It is worth the price for this extra special meal.

 - If you want leftovers (and who doesn’t?), plan for 1 1/2 pounds per person raw weight.
 For few if any leftovers, figure about 1 pound per person.

 - If you are buying a frozen turkey, it will take approximately 1 day per 4-5 pounds to defrost in the refrigerator.